Joanna David: Career

-David's many other television appearances have included The Adventures of Sherlock Holmes, Miss Marple, Foyle's War, Rumpole of the Bailey, Inspector Morse, Midsomer Murders, The Darling Buds of May and, in 2004, Rosemary & Thyme in an episode entitled "Orpheus in the Undergrowth".
+David's many other television appearances have included The Memoirs of Sherlock Holmes, as Susan Cushing in the 1994 episode The Cardboard Box, Miss Marple, Foyle's War, Rumpole of the Bailey, Inspector Morse, Midsomer Murders, The Darling Buds of May and, in 2004, Rosemary & Thyme in an episode entitled "Orpheus in the Undergrowth".
 More recent appearances include the BBC comedy series Never Better, Mutual Friends, and Death in Paradise (2014, series 3, episode 8).

 She gradually moved on to more mature parts and appeared as Mrs. Gardiner in the acclaimed 1995 BBC TV series of Pride and Prejudice, in which her daughter Emilia Fox had her first major television role as Georgiana Darcy.
 In 1998, she appeared in the Midsomer Murders episode "Written in Blood" as Amy Lyddiard.
 In 2009, she appeared in Alan Ayckbourn's Woman in Mind.

 Her film appearances have included roles in The Smashing Bird I Used to Know (1969), the horror short Sleepwalker (1984), Comrades (1986), Secret Friends (1991), Rogue Trader (1999), Cotton Mary (1999), The Soul Keeper (2002, as the mother of her real-life daughter Emilia) and These Foolish Things (2006).
 She played Mother Julian in the Midsomer Murders episode, "Sacred Trust" (2011).
 In 2013, she appeared in Downton Abbey as Duchess of Yeovil in two episodes and also in the Agatha Christie’s Miss Marple episode, "Greenshaw’s Folly", as Grace Ritchie.
 She appeared in the "Murderous Marriage" episode of Agatha Raisin as Lady Derrington in 2016.